EmanuelSepulvedaV/-forked-repository/CODE_OF_CONDUCT.md

 - A warning
 - Temporary suspension from the community
-- Permanent removal from the community
+- Permanent removal from the communit

-## Acknowledgements

-This Code of Conduct is inspired by and adapted from other open-source communities, such as the [Contributor Covenant](https://www.contributor-covenant.org/).

----
+-
 Thank you for helping us make this community a safe and welcoming space for everyone!